 Casey O’Leary, EARTHLY DELIGHTS FARM

 Casey O’Leary is a “seed freak” who runs Earthly Delights Farm in Boise, Idaho and is also the founder/operator of Snake River Seed Cooperative.
-Earthly Delights is a human-powered farm on several urban plots in northwest Boise specializing in locally-adapted seeds and offering an 18-week CSA veggie subscription service, as well as gardening classes and a season-long, curriculum-based internship program for those interested in learning about urban farming and seed saving.
+Earthly Delights is a human-powered farm on a shared urban farm in northwest Boise specializing in locally-adapted seeds and offering an 18-week CSA veggie subscription service, as well as gardening classes and a season-long, curriculum-based internship program for those interested in learning about urban farming and seed saving.

 Janie Burns, MEADOWLARK FARM